ezra40b/traits/README.md

 # Traits

-This is just a simple little project that tries to replicate the traits system that Ruse uses in Typescript
+This is just a simple little project that tries to replicate the traits system that Rust uses in Typescript

 # How it works